lloda/ra-ra/README.md

 All the tests pass under clang++-5.0 (with `-Wno-missing-braces`) except for:

-* test/bench-pack.C, crashes clang.
+* `test/bench-pack.C`, crashes clang.
-* test/test-optimize.C, a required specialization is missed and I haven't figured out why.
+* `test/test-optimize.C`, a required specialization is missed and I haven't figured out why.

-For clang on OS X you have to remove the `-Wa,-q` option in SConstruct which is meant for gcc by setting CCFLAGS to something else:
+For clang on OS X you have to remove the `-Wa,-q` option in SConstruct which is meant for gcc by setting CCFLAGS to something else, say:

   ```
   CCFLAGS="-march=native -Wno-missing-braces -DRA_OPTIMIZE_SMALLVECTOR=0" CXXFLAGS=-O3 CXX=clang++-5.0 scons -j4